stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 - Acknowledging declaration of Custom Jobs associated with specific allocated tokens.
 - Maintaining an internal mempool (via RPCs (or similar) to a Bitcoin Node).
 - Requesting identification for transactions on some declared Custom Job.
-- Requesting missing transactions on some declared Custom Job.
+- Requesting missing transactions on some declared Custom Job (only under Full-Template mode).
 - Publishing valid block submissions received from JDC.

 ## 6.2 Job Declarator Client